 If the number of hours worked or in qualified training is 80 hours or more per calendar month (averaged), enter comments documenting individual is complying with the training/work requirement, including place of employment, training program and verification.

-NOTE: If an ABAWD would have worked or participated in qualified training but missed for good cause, the ABAWD is considered to have met the training/work requirement if:
+Good cause may be claimed when the ABAWD would have worked or participated in qualified training but missed for good cause.
+The ABAWD is considered to have met the training/work requirement if:

 Good cause applies only when an ABAWD is working or participating in a qualified training program.
 Good cause does not apply prior to starting work or a qualified training program.